 Follow the adventures of Linda and Mike.
-They: quit their jobs, sold their car, rented their condominium and took an 18-month journey to disconnect and reconnect to what’s important.
+They: quit their jobs, sold their car, rented their condominium, and took an 18-month journey to disconnect and reconnect to what’s important.
 They’ve been through Central and South America, New Zealand and Australia, and are now in Southeast Asia.
-This is one of the few examples we have left of travelogues prior to the invention blogs and social media.
+This is one of the few examples we have left of travelogues prior to the invention of blogs and social media.
 Even though email made communicating almost instantaneous and effortless, it was still impossible to reach a large audience.
 So The Argonauts collected snail mail and email and posted them online for everyone to see.

 We’re Backkkkkkkkkkkkkkk!
 Location: California.
 Date: September 26, 2000

 Final Hello from Bangkok.
 Location: Bangkok, Thailand.
 Date: September 17, 2000

 Central Vietnam: The DMZ, tailor-made clothing and being TV stars!
 Location: Central Vietnam.
 Date: August 25, 2000

 Hanoi, Vietnam.
 Location: Hanoi, Vietnam.
 Date: August 11, 2000

 Hello again from Laos — Part II.
 Location: Laos.
 Date: August 2, 2000

 Sabai dee from Laos — Part I. Location: Laos.
 Date: August 1, 2000

 Sewat-dii khrap!
 Greetings from Thailand!
 Location: Thailand Date: July 13, 2000

 Happy Birthday, Mom!
 Location: Chiang Mai and Northern Thailand.
 Date: July 10, 2000